What we cover

 NATE DOT SILVER DOT MEDIA AT GMAIL DOT COM.
 Or find someone who knows me.

-Freelance pitches
+Freelance stories

 We occasionally publish (and pay for) freelance stories; email me at the address above if you have a pitch.
+Weâre looking for stories in the core Silver Bulletin wheelhouse that provide perspective or subject-matter expertise that our staff lacks.
+We do not reply to all pitches but we appreciate your submissions.

 Customer service

 Email silver.bulletin.customer.service@gmail.com.
-We are a small business, meaning some things won’t get handled immediately.
+We are a small business, meaning some things wonât get handled immediately.
 But we very much appreciate your patronage and know the subscription process can sometimes be confusing at Substack.